 U. Sherman Blake

 U. Sherman Blake graduate in 1938.
-Perhaps known for his 35 year career in the Spokane media, he also had been a leader in the community.
+Perhaps known for his 35-year career in the Spokane media, he also had been a leader in the community.
 He acted as president, director and telethon chairman for the March of Dimes and is an active member of several fraternal organizations.
-Blake also served as a Spokane Valley Fire Commisioner for 23 years.
+Blake also served as a Spokane Valley Fire Commissioner for 23 years.
 He began his media career as news editor of the now defunct Inland Empire News.
 He then worked as chief photographer and reporter for the Spokane Daily Chronicle for 14 years.
 Blake produced Spokane's first TV news show in 1952 and worked as News director at KREM TVV until his retirement in 1975

 Bob Briley graduated in 1941 and became a broadcaster in 1947 while attending Gonzaga University.
 41 years later, in 1988 Bob retired from KHQ-TV where he served for 35 years as a reporter, news anchor, baseball announcer, and public affairs director.
 He continues to work on a part-time basis for KHQ.
 Volunteering in youth activities and other community interests occupied his spare time throughout his career.
 A few of those organizations include the Spokane Americans Youth Hockey and Lilac City Figure Skating Clubs, the United States Cross Figure Skating Association, youth Employment Service, Lilac Blind Foundation, Red Cross, Community Colleges of Spokane, and the District 81 "Partners" Program.
 In 1992 Bob was inducted into the National Academy of Television Arts and Sciences 'Silver Circle" for his significant contributions to both the industry and the community throughout his career.